Sustainability Management in Governance & Economic Dimension

 Criteria for Supplier Segmentation

-The Group establishes supplier segmentation criteria to enable systematic procurement analysis and strategy development, as well as effective supplier risk assessment.
+The Company establishes supplier segmentation criteria to enable systematic procurement analysis and strategy development, as well as effective supplier risk assessment.
 Suppliers are categorized based on the following criteria:

 1. Critical Tier 1 Supplier

-Suppliers with high contract value, high expenditure, limited alternative products and essential components or equipment critical to the production process, posing a significant risk to the Company's operational capability.
+Suppliers with high contract value, high expenditure, limited alternative products and essential components or equipment critical to the production process, posing a very high risk or high risk to the Company's operational capability.
 This supplier group is required to undergo the Yearly Performance Evaluation through the Company's supplier assessment, combined with the supplier’s self-assessment and/or an onsite audit.
 The evaluation process covers product and service quality, business operations, social responsibility, and environmental responsibility.

 2. Critical Non-Tier 1 Supplier